How Improper Belt Tension Can Damage Your Bearings

 • Excessive Noise: If your bearing is suddenly extra noisy during operation, it has likely degraded and needs to be replaced.
 This excess noise comes from the rollers or balls bouncing around or rattling along the raceway.

 • Hot Operating Temperature: Bearings heat up during operation, but if the raceways are damaged (or unlubricated), the bearing will experience excessive friction heat.
-While a machine may experience temperature increases when first starting up or after a greasing, anything out of the ordinary should be investigated as soon as possible.
+While a machine may experience temperature increases when first starting up or after a greasing, anything unusual should be investigated as soon as possible.

 grain conveyor belt tensioning